Ceasefire halts deadly Pakistan sectarian violence – is peace within reach?

 TAGS

-In a critical development, the Pakistani government has secured a seven-day ceasefire between rival sectarian groups in Kurram district, following a series of clashes that claimed at least 68 lives.
+In a critical development, the has secured a seven-day ceasefire between rival sectarian groups in Kurram district, following a series of clashes that claimed at least 68 lives.
 The violence, which erupted last Thursday, saw armed assailants attack convoys of vehicles, targeting Shi’ite Muslims and triggering deadly retaliations against Sunni residents.
 This agreement comes amid heightened tensions in the region, which has long been plagued by tribal disputes and sectarian rivalry.

 Saif expressed optimism that the ceasefire would extend beyond its initial seven days, noting that major clashes had ceased and smaller skirmishes were expected to subside.
 He emphasized the importance of immediate peace to prevent further escalation.